yduf/yduf.github.io/_posts/2025-09-12-fastware-the-big-oops.md

 	- compile-time hierarchy of encapsulation that matches the domain model

 ### OOP
-- oop was just about passing message
+- oop was just about passing message - (Alan Kay)
 - inheritance hierarchy was told early (since 1980s)
 	- C++ does not force to do it that way (even if it promoted it a  lot)